nrfconnect/sdk-nrf/applications/nrf_desktop/doc/motion.rst

     The motion sensor CPI.
 * ``downshift``, ``rest1``, ``rest2``
     These firmware option names correspond to switch times of motion sensor modes, namely the sleep modes of ``PAW3212`` and the rest modes of ``PMW3360``.
-    This kind of modes is used by a motion sensor to reduce the power consumption, but it also increases the sensor's response time when a motion is detected after a period of inactivity.
+    These modes are used by a motion sensor to reduce the power consumption, but they also increase the sensor's response time when a motion is detected after a period of inactivity.

     The :ref:`nrf_desktop_config_channel_script` refers to these mode options using names that depend on the sensor variant: